orbitalquark/textadept/FAQ.md

 **A:**
 Textadept does not contain any viruses and it certainly is a false positive.
-The likely culprits are the `textadept-curses.exe` and `textadeptjit-curses.exe` executables, which run in the Windows command prompt.
+The likely culprit is the `textadept-curses.exe` executable, which runs in the Windows command prompt.

 - - -